MicrosoftDocs/patterns-practices/patterns-practices/reference/observableobject-t-class-mspp.md

 Remarks
 -------

-<span id="remarksToggle"></span> This class is required, because in Silverlight, it's not possible to receive Change notifications for Dependency properties that you do not own.
+ This class is required, because in Silverlight, it's not possible to receive Change notifications for Dependency properties that you do not own.

 Inheritance Hierarchy
 ---------------------